Key Takeaways:

 Head: Oscar Cantalejo

-Perseo is Iberdrola’s corporate venture program, focused on investing in and partnering with startups developing breakthrough technologies in renewable energy, electrification, and smart grids.
+Perseo operates as Iberdrola's corporate venture building program, focused on investing in and partnering with startups developing breakthrough technologies in renewable energy and smart grids.
 It provides funding, mentorship, and access to real-world testing environments to accelerate the transition to a sustainable energy future.

 Why It Works: